carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 It is often useful to match a pattern and then verify that it occurs again later in the file.
 For codegen tests, this can be useful to allow any register, but verify that that register is used consistently later.
-To do this, FileCheck allows named variables to be defined and substituted into patterns.
+To do this, :program:`FileCheck` allows named variables to be defined and substituted into patterns.
 Here is a simple example:

 .. code-block:: llvm